AnotherJohnH/Zif/README.md

    PROJ\_TARGET=Kindle3

-The BUILD\_... .env scripts are provided to initialise PROJ\_TARGET and set other environment variables required by each specific build.
+The BUILD\_... .sh scripts are provided to initialise PROJ\_TARGET and set other environment variables required by each specific build.
 These scripts should be sourced and then the top level SConstruct invoked in the normal way.